 A fantastic way of truly experiencing a new country and its culture is through its cuisine and what better way to do so than by learning how to prepare some of the local dishes that you’ve managed to sample along the way.
+I always try to attend different cooking classes, such as cooking classes los angeles, along my travels.
 In our books, it is one of the best ways to take a little bit of your adventure home with you and on days when you need a little reminder of your journeys abroad, you can always whip up a dish that will transport you back in time.
 Plus you’ll get to share it with your loved ones as well.

 With cooking courses becoming increasingly popular on the travel itinerary, we’ve rounded up some of the most unique ones that you can visit in Southeast Asia but before you hop on that plane, remember to visit Saleduck for access to an array of travel deals and discounts from websites such as Expedia, Agoda and more.

 Red Bridge Cooking School also doubles as a riverside restaurant that dishes out both traditional and contemporary Vietnamese cuisine.
 The school offers half-day, full-day and evening classes throughout the year with lessons on how to prepare dishes such as pho bo ( Vietnamese beef noodle soup), tom nuong la chuoi (lemongrass shrimp grilled in banana leaves) and cha ca (claypot fish with fresh dill).